ParzivalHack/ParzivalHack/README.md

 ### Core Security Contributions

 #### **CPython**:
-I identified and addressed a Path Traversal vulnerability,in a core test suite of the CPython (the official Python Programming Language) project.
+I identified and addressed a Path Traversal flaw, in a core test suite of the CPython (the official Python Programming Language) project.
 This fix, which improved the integrity of the codebase, was submitted via a pull request and merged after a thorough review by core developers.
 My work involved developing a proof-of-concept (PoC) to demonstrate the vulnerability and collaborating with the Python Security Response Team (PSRT) to report it:

 [![Fix Path Traversal in multissltests.py](https://img.shields.io/badge/PR-GH--138158-blue.svg)](https://github.com/python/cpython/pull/138158)